azdavis/millet/docs/manual.md

 Overrides the default severity for this diagnostic.
 The acceptable values are:

-- `ignore`: the diagnostic is not reported.
+- `"ignore"`: the diagnostic is not reported.
-- `warning`: the diagnostic is reported as a warning.
+- `"warning"`: the diagnostic is reported as a warning.
-- `error`: the diagnostic is reported with maximum severity.
+- `"error"`: the diagnostic is reported with maximum severity.

 ### VS Code settings